MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/oracle-database.md

    ![Image of the Oracle database dialog box with contosomart_high as the server name and import mode selected.](media/oracle-database/adb-enter-server.png)

-5. If this is the first time you're signing in to this server from Power BI Desktop, you'll be asked to enter your credentials.
+5. If you're signing in to this server from Power BI Desktop for the first time, you're asked to enter your credentials.
 Select **Database**, then enter the user name and password for the Oracle database.
 The credentials you enter here are the user name and password for the specific Oracle Autonomous Database you want to connect to.
 In this example, the database's initial administrator user name and password are used.
 Then select **Connect**.

    ![Image of the credentials dialog box, with Database selected, and the default database user name and password entered.](media/oracle-database/adb-credentials.png)